TodePond/TodePondDotCom/wikiblogarden/tadi-web/fame/facts/readme.md

 });
 ```

-We use the hero's `flavour` to determine which colour image we load.
+We use the hero's `tier` and `flavour` to determine which image we load.
 We add the hero's `name` as a text label.
 And we position each patron dynamically, based on the order they appear in the list.

 # Admin dashboard